This website investigates the testing prophecies-predictions of Michel de Nostredame.

-Mabon is a name for the balanced Autumn Equinox (from Latin ‘aequus’, equal, and ‘nox’, night) which swiftly turns to the shortening of days, the reducing of light.
-In 2017 it has also marked the appearance of advertising on my wordpress websites.
-I GET NO FINANCIAL OR OTHER BENEFITS and find it offensive to both the spirit of altruism and true trust in God, causing me to delete my site ‘knowingintoknowledge’ which was a mixture of glimpses into my own deepest spiritual experiences, fact-filled science accounts, and humour – the latter being my favoured form of fiction.
-And the most flawed fictional format?
-“Of all things, money is the least real.”
+Mabon is similar to Mabus and a name for the balanced Autumn Equinox (from Latin ‘aequus’, equal, and ‘nox’, night) which swiftly turns to the shortening of days, the reducing of light.
+In 2017 it also marked the unrequested appearance of advertising on my wordpress websites.

 Despite that a less risk-aversive style of writing has surfaced through the Internet and the world-wide-web yet there is little formula-free writing on the more erudite or professional websites and today even Jazz music performances are mostly ‘rehearsed improvisations’ if the truth be known.
 While spontaneity is creeping back slowly, I fear researcher-interpreters must still try to obey the old schoolma’am strictures for any Nostradamus website to be taken seriously.
 And yet naturally-applied intuitions may be a simple key to the understanding of every complexity.
 Folks had spoken freely for millennia before this Age of Reason’s pedagogues came up with ill-fitting rules and imposed them thru’ the education-and-reward system, now corrupted for a century by false schooling and fake cheerleadings paid-for under the sick agendas of huge wealth Foundations.